Five Asanas to Stimulate the Heart Chakra

 - Stretch your right arm up in line with your ear.

-- Begin to press your left foot into your left hand, and as you do so, begin to lean the torso forward and stretch your right arm forward, in front of your torso, parallel to the floor.
+- Begin to press your left foot into your left hand and, as you do so, begin to lean the torso forward and stretch your right arm forward, in front of your torso, parallel to the floor.

-- Stay here for 20 – 30 seconds.
+- Stay here for 20-30 seconds.

 - To come out of this pose, release the grasp on the foot, place the left foot back onto the floor, and repeat for the same length of time on the other side.